Code-Institute-Submissions/project-5/README.md

 - Moved Alerts to top for better visibility
 - Decided to use the mobile search for tablets as well
 - At least one tag must be selected to use the for for searching recipes
+- Fixed bug where user will not be redirected to mobile search on tablets like screens (medium size resolutions)

 ### What could be done better